yaml/yaml-perl6/README.md

 The toplevel API is the first thing we want to get stable.
 The layer under that, the Loader/Dumper/Reader/Writer/Parser/Emitter will change, so it's not recommended to use that and think it will always work.
-Also so make sure to update LibYAML also when updating this module.
+Make sure to update LibYAML also when updating this module.

     # current usage
     use YAML;

+    my $yaml = q:to/./
+        ---
+        integer: 23
+        map:
+          a: true
+          b: false
+        sequence:
+        - x
+        - y
+        - z
+        ...
+        ---
+        This is: document no. 2
+        ...
+        .

     # get back single document
+    # note that currently, this will parse the complete string instead
+    # of stopping after the first document
     my $doc = yaml.load($yaml);
     my %hash = yaml.load($yaml);